vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Shows a list of commands or help for one command

 ## SCRIPT HOOKS
-`osctld` can execute user-defined scripts when containers are being started or stopped.
-Script hooks are located at `/<pool>/hook/ct/<ctid>/<hook>`, use `ct assets` to get the exact path for your container.
-Multiple script hooks of the same name can be put into directory `/<pool>/hook/ct/<ctid>/<hook>.d`.
-Only files having the executable bit set are run.
-Script hooks are run in order by their name.
+`osctld` can execute user-defined scripts on certain events.
+User scripts can be placed into directory `/<pool>/hook`.
+The exact location and script name depend on the event, e.g.:

+  - `/<pool>/hook/pool/<hook name>` for pool script hooks
+  - `/<pool>/hook/ct/<ctid>/<hook name>` for container script hooks

+Use `osctl pool|ct assets` to get the exact paths.
+The user script can be a single executable file, or it can be a directory `<hook name>.d`.

+If it is a directory, all executable files within it are called in order by their name.
+In case the script hook's exit status is evaluated, a non-zero exit status will stop the execution of other script hooks from the directory.

 All script hooks are run as `root` on the host, but the mount namespace may differ, see below.

-Note that many `osctl` commands called from script hooks will not work as expected and may cause deadlocks.
-The hooks are run when the container is locked within `osctld`, so if another `osctl` process called from a hook needs the lock, a deadlock occurs.
-You should avoid calling `osctl` from hooks.
+Note that many `osctl` commands called from script hooks may not work.
+Some hooks are run when the pool or the container is locked within `osctld`, so another `osctl` command on the same pool/container may be rejected.

+## POOL SCRIPT HOOKS
+`pre-import`
+  `pre-import` is called before the pool is imported into `osctld`, e.g. when `pool import` is run or `osctld` is restarted.
+If `pre-import` exits with a non-zero status, the pool is not imported.

+`pre-autostart`
+  `pre-autostart` is run after the pool is imported, but before the container auto-start facility.
+If `pre-autostart` exits with a non-zero status, containers are not auto-started.

+`post-import`
+  `post-import` is run after the pool was imported into `osctld`.
+Its exit status is not evaluated.

+`pre-export`
+  `pre-export` is run before the pool is exported from `osctld`, e.g. when `pool export` is called.
+It is not run when `osctld` is restarted, as that doesn't export the pool.
+If `pre-export` exits with a non-zero status, the pool is not exported.

+`post-export`
+  `post-export` is run after the pool has been exported from `osctld`.
+Its exit status is not evaluated.

+### Pool script environment variables
+All pool script hooks have the following environment variables set:

+- `OSCTL_HOOK_NAME`
+- `OSCTL_POOL_NAME`
+- `OSCTL_POOL_DATASET`
+- `OSCTL_POOL_STATE`

+## CONTAINER SCRIPT HOOKS
 `pre-start`
   `pre-start` hook is run in the host's namespace before the container is mounted.
   The container's cgroups have already been configured and distribution-support